-There are many benefits to dividing your home into multiple zones – you can optimize for comfortable temperature when you need it, where you need it and save more energy by eliminating wasteful heating.
+There are many benefits to dividing your home into multiple zones.
+You can optimize a comfortable temperature when and where you need it, while also saving energy and eliminating wasteful heating.

 In this blog post we will introduce:

 - The different ways you can set up heating for multiple zones in your home

 - The impact of your heating system on your ability to create various zones

 - The best thermostats to manage multi-zone heating

 In general, there are two ways you can divide your home into heating zones: sensor-based and system-based.

 With sensor-based zoning, you use separate sensors to optimize the temperature in each zone.
 This works particularly well if you have one central thermostat controlling the temperature of your home (i.e. a central heating system).